Leigh Hoffman

 Leigh Hoffman (born 11 June 2000) is an Australian track cyclist.
+He is a multiple-time medal winner at international track cycling events, including a bronze medal at the 2024 Olympic Games in the team sprint, and gold medals in the team sprint at the 2022 Commonwealth Games, and the 2022 World Championships, where he set a world best time for the opening lap from a standing start in the final.

 Early life

 Hoffman was brought up in Whyalla in South Australia but moved as teenager to Adelaide to be nearer his training base at the SA Sports Institute, enrolling at the Immanuel College at Novar Gardens.

 Career

 Hoffman was a gold medalist at the 2022 Commonwealth Games in the men’s team sprint competition alongside Matthew Richardson and Matthew Glaetzer.
 Prior to this, he had won the team sprint at the UCI Track Nations Cup in Glasgow.
 In October 2022 at the World Championships held at the Quentin-en-Yvelines Velodrome, France, Hoffman won gold in the team sprint as Australia defeated the three-time defending champions Netherlands in the final.
+In that race, he set a world best time for the opening lap from a standing start in the final of 16.949 seconds.